vetsin/code-jam-2025/ARCH.md

 This must be the definitive specification.
 If implementations or other descriptions (like in English, above) differ, they or this should be fixed.

+We didn't get around to some of this.

 ```
 dataclass Backend:
   mut data: set[Vault]